Skip to main content

 3. Clean Architecture

 Clean Architecture (by Robert C. Martin) is similar to Hexagonal but emphasizes concentric circles of dependencies.
 Key Rule: Dependencies can only point inward.
 Inner circles know nothing about outer circles.
-Example Structure:
+Example Structure (illustrative — these paths are not present in the repo):

 // ===== INNERMOST: Enterprise Business Rules =====